 Why use ICS for incorporating a Dutch company?

-- We provide all services you need to start in the Netherlands, from company formation to bank account opening, secretarial services, vat application, and accounting
+We provide all services you need to start in the Netherlands, from company formation to bank account applications, secretarial services, vat application, and accounting

 Associations and memberships